<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Example 10: Copying Between Two Remote Servers

-You can use a command that resembles the following:
+You can use commands that resemble the following:

 Common SCP Command Errors